sankalp-r/EFK-setup/README.md

 Flunetd(log collector) runs as a daemonset within each node of the cluster and pushes the log to the Elasticsearch.
 After this, we can visualize these logs from Kibana dashboard.
 So basically we now have a centralized logging system for all our apps in the kubernetes cluster.

 ## Deploy elasticsearch and kibana
-Create elasticsearch and kibana deployment by using their corresponding .yaml files. e.g. : ```kubectl apply -f <yaml file>```
+Create elasticsearch and kibana deployment by using their corresponding .yaml files.<br>
+e.g. : ```kubectl apply -f <yaml file>```